Adelante8617/Zero-shot-ref-seg/README.md

 ---

-This is the official implement of *A Zero-shot Multi-Agent framework for Reasoning Semantic Segmentation*, the graduation thesis of BSc in Data Science from PKU SMS.
+This is the official implement of ***A Zero-shot Multi-Agent framework for Reasoning Semantic Segmentation***, the graduation thesis of BSc in Data Science from PKU SMS.

+A structure illustration is displayed below:

 ---